 No idea.

-She was young, we were young, and at that time there they it really was a death sentence today.
+And at that time, it really was a death sentence today.

-And I'm gonna tell you something, Linda.
+And I'm going to tell you something, Linda.

-You bring up a great point and get your paperwork and order, all of you, everybody, because for Linda it's been it's been more difficult for her to take care of someone that she loves because they didn't have the proper paperwork.
+Because for Linda, it's been more difficult for her to take care of someone that she loves because they didn't have the proper paperwork.

 So see an elder attorney, talk to someone, talk to others and see what they did, but get it done.